About Our Sport

 The Public is Always Welcome!

 Polo is a community sport like no other.
 Sunday Polo matches are open to the public every Sunday at 1pm beginning December 19th, 2021 through April 24th, 2022.
 Gates open at 10am.
 Fieldside general admission tailgating, reserved tailgating, reserved midfield premium seating or VIP midfield boxes are available for Sunday Polo.
 Children 12 and under are free, (general admission tailgating).
-Join us for exciting polo action, opening parade, live national anthem, theme weeks, half-time entertainment, food, drinks and divot-stomping.
+Join thousands of fans for exciting polo action, opening parade, live national anthem, theme weeks, half-time entertainment, food, drinks and divot-stomping.
 Dress comfortably and for the weather.
 Remember, you will be walking on grass.
 Well socialized dogs are welcome on a leash.